Tim-The-Wilson/Tim-The-Wilson/README.md

 ### About Me:

-- 👋 I'm a mathematician, PhD in Mathematics, but I have always been drawn to Machine Learning and Data Science.
+- 👋 I studied Complex Dynamics in my disseration under Mariusz Urbański while studying at the University of North Texas.
-- 👀 I’m interested in data analysis, data science, data visualization, and in case you missed it, data anything.
+- 👀 I’m currently interested in data science, more specifically with fine-tuning deep neural networks and investigating the endless appications of ensemble learning.
 - 🌱 I’m currently learning more about the Python libraries NumPy, pandas, matplotlib, and TensorFlow.
 - 💞️ I’m looking to establish a new career in Data Science and maybe eventually database engineering.
 - 📫 How to reach me ...